Movement controls for electric ants in Queensland

 Electric ant carriers

-There are restrictions on the movement of materials that can carry electric ants within the electric ant biosecurity zone.
-These electric ant carriers include, but are not limited to:
+There are restrictions on the movement of materials (electric ant carriers) that can carry electric ants within the electric ant biosecurity zone.
+Electric ant carriers include, but are not limited to:

 - potted plants